Technique 1 Classes

 themselves on pointe shoes.
 Students must take an

 advanced Ballet class in addition to Pointe.
 Instructor's permission is required to register.

 This class focuses on mastery of steps and rhythms.
 Intricate footwork and syncopated rhythms are learned as the class advances.
 Musicality is stressed through timing and weight transfer.

 Classic Jazz technique is refined by working on kicks, leaps, turns, jumps and center combinations.
 Students are exposed to different Jazz styles including Broadway, Character, Fosse, Musical Theater, Luigi and Funk.

 Cutting-edge moves are taught in an age-appropriate manner to family-friendly music.
 A Jazz or Ballet class must be taken in conjunction with Hip Hop.

-A form of experimental free dance, Modern uses a whole body approach to allow freedom of expression.
-Flexibility, strength, coordination and body awareness are taught.
+This class is a fusion of traditional Modern disciplines and current Contemporary styles.
+The combined class will use a whole body approach to allow freedom of expression.
 Dancers will learn how levels of movement, use of space, gravity, breathing and the weight of the body affect the physical dynamics of dance motion.
-A Jazz or Ballet class must be taken in addition to Modern.
+Flexibility, balance, control, improvisation and emotion will be explored through exercises and choreography.
+A Jazz or Ballet class must be taken in addition to this class.